sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 >>
 >> - Clear water
 >
->The further light travels in such a medium/ material, the more it's absorbed and/ or scattered.
+>The further light travels in such a medium / material, the more it's absorbed and scattered.
 Therefore, object thickness plays a large role in how much the light is absorbed or scattered
 >>[!example] Examples of SSS in action
 >>
 >> Ears are thin >>> Low light ray absorption = Light is very visible through ears